risk-first/website/menagerie/Communication-Risk.md

 It's often been said that code is _harder to read than to write_:

-> If you ask a software developer what they spend their time doing, they'll tell you that they spend most of their time writing code.
-However, if you actually observe what software developers spend their time doing, you'll find that they spend most of their time trying to understand code.
-[When Understanding Means Rewriting, _Coding Horror_](https://blog.codinghorror.com/when-understanding-means-rewriting/)
+> "If you ask a software developer what they spend their time doing, they'll tell you that they spend most of their time writing code.
+However, if you actually observe what software developers spend their time doing, you'll find that they spend most of their time trying to understand code. " -  [When Understanding Means Rewriting, _Coding Horror_](https://blog.codinghorror.com/when-understanding-means-rewriting/)

 By now it should be clear that it's going to be _both_ quite hard to read and write:  the protocol of code is actually designed for the purpose of machines communicating, not primarily for people to understand.
 Making code human readable is a secondary concern to making it machine readable.